Find Grad Schools

 53 Yearly Graduations

 Valdosta State University is the 7th most popular school in the nation for students seeking a graduate certificate in educational/instructional technology.
 Roughly 12,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,371 per year, while in-state graduate students, on average, pay $4,572 per year.
 During the most recent year for which we have data, 53 people received their graduate certificate in educational/instructional technology from VSU.
-Around 16% of these students were from an underrepresented racial-ethnic group, and 86% were women.
+About 89% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #7